Sunk cost in an investment task

 53 Pages Posted: 25 Nov 2020 Last revised: 9 Sep 2021

-Evidence from hypothetical scenarios strongly suggests the existence of a sunk cost bias, the tendency to `throw good money after bad money.'
-However, the few studies using incentives are inconclusive.
-In addition, evidence on potential psychological channels underlying such a bias is scarce.
-We present a laboratory experiment designed to investigate the sunk cost bias and to test some prominent psychological mechanisms.
-Inspired by the hypothetical scenarios, we use a two-stage investment task in which an initial investment needs to be made to start a project.
-In the initial investment stage, the size of the investment and the responsibility of the investor are exogenously varied.
-In the second investment stage, participants can either decide to terminate the project or to make an additional investment to finish the project.
-We do not find evidence for the sunk cost bias.
+The sunk cost effect is considered as an important bias and perceived to be a widespread phenomenon in individual decisions.
+However, the evidence from field data and field and laboratory experiments is inconclusive.
+We present a laboratory experiment, designed to investigate the sunk cost bias and to test prominent psychological drivers of the bias.
+Specifically, we implement a managerially relevant two-stage investment continuation task, which was also used in previous hypothetical scenarios.
+At the initial investment stage, the size of the investment and the responsibility of the investor are exogenously varied.
+At the second investment stage, participants can either decide to terminate the project or to make an additional investment to finish the project.
+We replicate the sunk cost bias in the hypothetical scenarios but do not find evidence for the sunk cost bias in the incentivized investment task.
 To the contrary, we observe a robust reverse sunk cost bias.
 That is, the larger the initial investment, the lower the likelihood to continue investing in a project.
+The reverse sunk cost bias also holds for those participants who exhibit a strong sunk cost bias in the hypothetical scenarios.
 Moreover, whether or not subjects are responsible for the initial investment, does not affect their additional investment.
-More waste averse individuals also do not react more strongly to sunk cost whereas being in the loss domain decreases additional investment.
-Importantly, we replicate the sunk cost bias when using hypothetical scenarios.
-Surprisingly, the reverse sunk cost bias also holds for those participants who exhibit a strong sunk cost bias in the hypothetical scenarios.
+More waste averse individuals do not react more strongly to sunk cost whereas being in the loss domain decreases additional investment.
+Both, risk aversion in combination with narrow choice bracketing and loss aversion can account for the reverse sunk cost effect.

 Keywords: sunk cost bias, incentivized experiment, hypothetical scenario, cognitive dissonance, loss aversion, waste aversion

 JEL Classification: C91, D01, D90, D91